How to Replicate a First-Year Film School Project Without Spending $40,000

 USC and NYU share a very similar curriculum and approach to teaching young filmmakers about the craft.
 NYU students take a course called “Sight and Sound: Film”.
 USC Students take a course called “310″.
 The courses are virtually the same, and have been copied by New York Film Academy and any other school that still offers film based filmmaking.

-The main ingredients are an Arri-S camera (or Bolex) and 16mm black and white reversal film.1 Reversal film is cheap, like slide film, in that the film that goes inside the camera is the film that actually gets developed and printed.
+The main ingredients are an Arri-S camera (or Bolex) and 16mm black and white reversal film. ((Editor's note: wait, seriously, they still teach shooting on film, even today?))
+Reversal film is cheap, like slide film, in that the film that goes inside the camera is the film that actually gets developed and printed.
 There is no negative.

 There is no “synch sound”, so the projects are either silent or dubbed.
 For those who grew up all digital, remember that film cameras do not record sound; the audio is recorded separately.
 The process of making sure the film and audio run at the same speed is called “synching”.
 These old cameras are “non synch” which means they cannot be synched up to run at the same speed as audio; the mouths move all funny like bad anime.